-- (i) you are the biological father and will have some responsibility for the child's upbringing; or - (j) you are the partner (that is, spouse, civil partner or cohabiting partner) of the mother, and will have the main responsibility (with the mother) for the child's upbringing; or - (k) the child is born to a surrogate mother where you are, or your partner is, one of the child's biological parents, and you expect to obtain a parental order giving you and your partner legal responsibility for the child.
+- (e) you are the biological father and will have some responsibility for the child's upbringing; or - (f) you are the partner (that is, spouse, civil partner or cohabiting partner) of the mother, and will have the main responsibility (with the mother) for the child's upbringing; or

-21.3.
+19.3.
 Taking paternity leave

-Paternity leave is a period of 7 days of consecutive leave taken when a child is born or placed with you for adoption.
-You can start your leave on the date of birth or placement, or later, provided it is taken within 6 months of the birth or placement.
+Paternity leave is a period of 3 days consecutive leave taken when a child is born.
+You can start your leave on the date of birth, or later, provided it is taken within one month of the birth.

-To take paternity leave you must give us written notice by the end of the 15th week before the Expected Week of Childbirth (or no more than seven days after the adoption agency notified you of being matched with a child), or as soon as you reasonably can, stating:
+To take paternity leave you must give us written notice by the end of the 15th week before the Expected Week of Childbirth, or as soon as you reasonably can, stating:

-- the Expected Week of Childbirth; - (m) whether you intend to take one week or two weeks' leave; and - (n) when you would like your leave to start.
+(g) the Expected Week of Childbirth;

+- (h) whether you intend to take 3 days' leave; and - (i) when you would like your leave to start.